-Our current product candidates are in preclinical development and have never been tested in humans.
+Our current product candidates are in early clinical or preclinical development and have never been tested in humans.
 One or all of our current product candidates may fail in clinical development or suffer delays that materially and adversely affect their commercial viability.

-We have no products on the market or that have gained regulatory approval or that have entered clinical trials.
+We have no products on the market or that have gained regulatory approval and we are just beginning the clinical development of our lead product candidate.
 None of our product candidates has ever been tested in humans.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and successfully commercializing product candidates, either alone or with collaborators.

 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or a collaborator must conduct extensive preclinical studies, followed by clinical trials to demonstrate the safety, purity and potency, or efficacy of our product candidates in humans.
-There is no guarantee that the FDA will permit us to conduct clinical trials.
+There is no guarantee that the FDA will permit us to conduct clinical trials in accordance with our plans, or at all.
 Further, we cannot be certain of the timely completion or outcome of our preclinical studies and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs, our clinical protocols or if the outcome of our preclinical studies will ultimately support the further development of our preclinical programs or testing in humans.
-As a result, we cannot be sure that we will be able to submit IND or similar applications for our proposed clinical programs on the timelines we expect, if at all, and we cannot be sure that submission of INDs or similar applications will result in the FDA or other regulatory authorities allowing clinical trials for any of our product candidates to begin.
+As a result, we cannot be sure that we will be able to submit IND or similar applications for our proposed clinical programs on the timelines we expect, if at all, and we cannot be sure that our submission of additional INDs or similar applications will result in the FDA or other regulatory authorities allowing clinical trials for our product candidates to begin.

-Our current product candidates are in preclinical development and we are subject to the risks of failure inherent in the development of product candidates based on novel approaches, targets and mechanisms of action.
-Although we anticipate initiating clinical trials for our lead product candidates, there is no guarantee that we will be able to proceed with clinical development of any of these product candidates or that any product candidate will demonstrate a clinical benefit once we advance these candidates to testing in patients.
-Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by preclinical stage biotechnology companies such as ours.
+Our current product candidates are in early clinical and preclinical development and we are subject to the risks of failure inherent in the development of product candidates based on novel approaches, targets and mechanisms of action.
+Although we received IND clearance for SENTI-202 from the FDA in December 2023 and we anticipate initiating a Phase 1 clinical trials for SENTI-202 in the second quarter of 2024, there is no guarantee that we will be able to proceed with clinical development of SENTI-202 or any of our other product candidates or that any product candidate will demonstrate a clinical benefit once we advance these candidates to testing in patients.
+Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by early clinical stage biotechnology companies such as ours.